JarrettBillingsley/logisim/README.md

 	- Plexers default to NOT having an enable input.
 	- Multi-bit wires with unknown values now display blue, instead of black.
 	- Duplicate/paste put the copied components at the mouse cursor, where they can be placed wherever the user wants.
+	- Displays Logisim icon in taskbar on modern OSes.
 - **Non-backwards-compatible changes:**
 	- Gates default to narrow with 2 inputs.
 (Sometimes this breaks old circuits)
 	- No more asynchronous 0 clear on registers.